Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Ferries are the only way to get to the islands by public transit.
 You can also take them for a more scenic route along the mainland, but this will be slower and less direct than traveling by bus.
-Check out Jadrolinija for information on ferries in Croatia.
+Check out the ferry schedules here.

 Trains don’t go to lots of destinations in Croatia.
 Most notably, TRAINS DO NOT GO TO DUBROVNIK.
 At all.
 While you can find trains along certain journeys — like from Zagreb to Pula or Zagreb to Split — often the buses are faster, easier, and run more often.
 If I were traveling in Croatia by public transportation, I probably wouldn’t take trains at all.
 Seat61 is a good resource for trains in Croatia.

 Uber exists in several Croatian regions, including Zagreb and much of the Croatian coast.
 This is especially a good option for getting around a city with heavy luggage or getting back late at night.

 You can easily meet people in Croatia!
 Croatians aren’t known for being the warmest or friendliest people in Europe, but you will meet lovely people through your stay, either organically or through meet-ups.